| Ko

 Git Branch Naming Conventions

-History and Importance of Branch Naming Git branch naming conventions began to be systematized when Vincent Driessen introduced Git Flow in his 2010 blog post “A successful Git branching model.”
-Since then, various branching strategies emerged including GitHub Flow (2011) and GitLab Flow (2014), establishing prefix-based naming conventions like feature/, bugfix/, hotfix/, and release/ as industry standards.
-Consistent branch naming improves project readability, facilitates CI/CD pipeline automation, and significantly enhances the efficiency of code reviews and task tracking. ...
+History and Importance of Branch Naming Git branch naming conventions became more structured after Vincent Driessen introduced Git Flow in his 2010 blog post “A successful Git branching model.”
+Since then, branching strategies such as GitHub Flow (2011) and GitLab Flow (2014) have helped establish prefix-based names like feature/, bugfix/, hotfix/, and release/ as industry standards.
+Consistent branch naming improves project readability, supports CI/CD pipeline automation, and makes code reviews and task tracking more efficient. ...

 REST API Design Principles and Best Practices

-REST (Representational State Transfer) is an architectural style for distributed hypermedia systems first introduced in Roy Fielding’s 2000 doctoral dissertation “Architectural Styles and the Design of Network-based Software Architectures” at UC Irvine.
+REST (Representational State Transfer) is an architectural style for distributed hypermedia systems, first introduced in Roy Fielding’s 2000 doctoral dissertation “Architectural Styles and the Design of Network-based Software Architectures” at UC Irvine.
 Fielding, one of the principal authors of the HTTP protocol, analyzed the success factors of the web and systematized them into architectural principles.
-REST has become the de facto standard for modern web API design and is widely used for communication between various distributed systems including microservice architectures, mobile applications, and Single Page Applications (SPAs). ...
+Since then, REST has become the de facto standard for modern web API design and is widely used across distributed systems, including microservice architectures, mobile applications, and Single Page Applications (SPAs). ...

 Managing Pull Requests with GitHub CLI